Concept: 3 out of 5

 The Long Version: I bought the Nikon V1 only because it uses the EN-EL15 battery.
 My main camera is a Nikon D800, so this gives me two complimentary cameras that use the same charger, and now I have a pool of four batteries to share between them.
 It's a rare moment of system-building from Nikon, which they corrected by launching a brand new battery with the Nikon 1 V2.
 The J1/J2 also use a different battery that no other cameras take, making the V1 a rare gem.

-Let me be even more clear: I don't care how much smaller the J1/J2 are, and I don't care if the V2 has better image quality, or that it's even faster than the V1.
+Let me be even more clear: I don't care how much smaller the J1/J2 are, and I don't care if the V2 has better image quality (edited to add: it doesn't) or that it's even faster than the V1.
 I didn't buy the V1 as an endorsement of the CX format or Nikon's idea of what a mirrorless camera should be, or because I'm interested in it as a multi-generational camera system.
 I bought it as a small camera with a few little lenses that would compliment my heavy iron, creating a higher-quality alternative to my Canon S100 for travel and casual photography.

 I also would not have bought the V1 if Nikon wasn't blowing them out at a fraction of their introductory price.
 This camera, with the 10-30mm lens, cost less than a decent point-and-shoot.
 The $900 launch price put this camera up against competition that it couldn't hope to beat, but now that a two-lens kit sells for half of that, the camera deserves to be reevaluated.